odnoklassniki/pravda-ml/README.md

 # ok-ml-pipelines
-This project is used to capture machine learning pipelines created on top of Spark as OK.
+This project is used to define machine learning pipelines on top of Spark.
 This an *extension*, not a replacement, of the Spark ML package with a focus on structural aspects of distributed machine learning deployments.
 Core features added by the project are: